 Just as the overall ranking on the ease of doing business tells only part of the story, so do changes in that ranking.
 Yearly movements in rankings can provide some indication of changes in an economy's regulatory environment for firms, but they are always relative.
-An economy's ranking might change because of developments in other economies.
-An economy that implemented business regulation reforms may fail to rise in the rankings (or may even drop) if it is passed by others whose business regulation reforms had a more significant impact as measured by Doing Business.

 Moreover, year-to-year changes in the overall rankings do not reflect how the business regulatory environment in an economy has changed over time-or how it has changed in different areas.
-To aid in assessing such changes, last year Doing Business introduced the distance to frontier measure.
-This measure shows how far each economy is from the best performance achieved by any economy since 2005 on each indicator in 9 Doing Business indicator sets.
+To aid in assessing such changes, Doing Business introduced the distance to frontier measure.
+This measure shows how far on average an economy is from the best performance achieved by any economy on each Doing Business indicator since 2005, except for the getting electricity indicators, which were introduced in 2009.

 Comparing the measure for an economy at 2 points in time allows users to assess how much the economy's regulatory environment as measured by Doing Business has changed over time-how far it has moved toward (or away from) the most efficient practices and strongest regulations in areas covered by Doing Business (figure 1.4).
-The results may show that the pace of change varies widely across the areas measured.
-They also may show that an economy is relatively close to the frontier in some areas and relatively far from it in others.